 The first pattern is “The Brochure.”
 Most of the business sites on the Web are like an online brochure.
 But “The Brochure” is not designed to convert.
 It’s purpose is to support sales, often after the visitor has already spoken with a salesperson.

 If you have a brochure site, you may discover that you really need a site based on one of the other four patterns: a Portal, an eCommerce site, a Considered Purchase site, or a Site as a Service.

 Over the next four months, I’ll be digging into each, helping you choose the right pattern for your business, and highlighting the conversion strategies that you must get right for each.

 The next installment is coming next week.
-I’ll send you an email when each of these go live if you subscribe to The Conversion Scientist.
+I’ll send you an email when each of these go live if you subscribe to The Conversion Optimization Blog.

 Originally Published: Five Core Patterns of Conversion Marketing for Search Engine Land’s new Conversion Science column.